dtekcth/data101/src/beginner/cli/packagemanagers.md

 ## {{ .windows .macos }} Linux

 If you are on Linux, you already have a package manager installed!
 There are however a lot them to choose from which all work in slightly different ways, and which one you have depends on the distro you use.
-For this reason we will only cover how to use some of the most common ones from the larger distros.
-If yours is not listed, try searching for `<distro> package manager` and you should get some documentation for it.
+For this reason we will only cover how to use some of the more common ones from the larger distros.
+If yours is not listed, try searching for `<distro> package manager` and you should find some documentation for it.

 ### Apt (Ubuntu, Mint, Debian)